odd-snail/FlinkTwitterAnalysis/README.md

 props.setProperty(TwitterSource.TOKEN, keys.TOKEN);
 props.setProperty(TwitterSource.TOKEN_SECRET, keys.TOKEN_SECRET);
 ```
 If you dont have twitter app at Twitter Application Management, then generate a new app at https://apps.twitter.com/.
-Then execute the `run.java` file
+After the keys are set, then execute the `run.java` file.

 ## Sample Output